camunda/camunda-docs-manual/site/src/documents/api-references/rest/case-execution/post-single-variable-binary.html.md

 #### Request

-(1) Post the json serialization of a Java Class:
+(1) Post the JSON serialization of a Java Class:

 POST `/case-execution/aCaseExecutionId/variables/aVarName/data`